tamc/excel_to_code/README.md

 This allows spreadsheets to be:

-1. Embedded in other programs (such as web servers, or optimisers)
+1. Embedded in other programs, such as web servers, or optimisers
-2. Without depending on any Microsoft library (the generated files are self contained)
+2. Without depending on any Microsoft code

 For example, running [these commands](examples/simple/compile.sh) turns [this spreadsheet](examples/simple/simple.xlsx) into [this Ruby code](examples/simple/ruby/simple.rb) or [this C code](examples/simple/c/simple.c).